||The BEST Juicer, Is there one?

 Due to the way the Champion juicer works, it tends to oxidize the food more

 than the slow juicers, below.

 Manual Press Juicer

-It is made of all metal and is quite sturdy.
+shredded then it is pressed.
 The Norwalk is an electric two

 step juicer that combines grating and pressing operations into one unit, with this

 machine, the vegetable or fruit was first grated by a revolving cutter into a linen cloth lined tray, which was then placed into a motor-driven hydraulic press.
 Extremely high